DataDog/dd-agent/CONTRIBUTING.md

 All integrations, except for the kubernetes and docker ones, have been moved to the [Integration SDK](https://github.com/DataDog/integrations-core).
 Please look there to contribute to them.

+For new integrations, please open a pull request in the [integrations extras repo](https://github.com/DataDog/integrations-extras)

 ## Commits

 ### Keep it small, focused